 Credits: 3 Investigates the major political, social, and economic developments, international relationships, scientific breakthroughs, and cultural trends that have shaped the various global regions and nation-states from 1900 to the present.
 Emphasizes the interactions of global regions and nation-states.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-HI1

-Credits: 2 Introduces the student to the structure of medical terms with emphasis on using and combining the most common prefixes, roots and suffixes.
-Includes terms related to major body systems, oncology, psychiatry, as well as clinical laboratory and diagnostic procedures and imaging.
-Class structure provides accepted pronunciation of terms and relative use in the
+Credits: 2 Discusses the structure of medical terms with emphasis on using and combining prefixes, roots and suffixes.
+This class includes terms related to major body systems, oncology, and psychiatry, as well as clinical laboratory and diagnostic procedures and imaging, and provides accepted pronunciation and spelling of terms used in the healthcare setting.

 Credits: 3 Introduces students to a multidisciplinary approach to world mythology.
 Common themes are illustrated and connected to religion, philosophy, art, literature, music, and contemporary culture.
 In addition, students will study various ways of interpreting myth. .~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH2